bensooter/SnortOnUbuntu/README.md

 cd /var/www/snorby
 sudo bundle exec rake snorby:setup
 ```
-Now we want to edit the MySQL Snorby database to grant access to a lower privilidged user (we don’t want the Snorby application using the root password to interface with the database).
+Now we want to edit the MySQL Snorby database to grant access to a lower privileged user (we don’t want the Snorby application using the root password to interface with the database).
 Run the following commands to create a new MySQL snorby user with password `PASSWORD123`.
 You will be prompted for your MySQL root password (`MySqlROOTpassword`) after the first command:
 ```
 $ mysql -u root -p
 myslq> create user 'snorby'@'localhost' IDENTIFIED BY 'PASSWORD123';